sqcheah/tutorapp/README.md

-# tutorapp - capstone 2019
+# tutorwebapp - capstone 2019
 This project is about a mentor mentee system.

 This project is built with Angular.